Home/Templates/Cleaning Service Invoice Creator

 How do I invoice for recurring cleaning contracts?

 Set up a standard monthly invoice with the agreed cleaning schedule, rate per visit, and total monthly amount.
 Many cleaning businesses invoice at the beginning of the month for the upcoming month's services.
-Include cancellation policies and minimum notice requirements on your invoices.
+Include cancellation policies and minimum-notice requirements on your invoices.

-Need more than a one-time cleaning invoice?
+Need more than a one-time cleaning service invoice?

 Try InvoiceQuickly Free →